-Amongst other reasons why learners of English as a Foreign Language avoid to make efforts to learn and acquire the language is demotivation brought about by the absence of oral test in their exams in general and their final exam (BAC) in particular.
+Amongst other reasons, why learners of English as a Foreign Language avoid making efforts to learn and acquire the language is demotivation brought about by the absence of oral tests in their exams in general and their final exam (BAC) in particular.

-The BAC exam in its actual state is not well-constructed merely because it is not designed on the basis of the new approach of CBA which gives a great importance to the concept of contextualization and aims at forming a person inspired by creativity and autonomy which are in the scope of foreign languages the ability to communicate (orally or in the written form) being the final goal of any language.
+The BAC exam in its actual state is not well constructed merely because it is not designed based on the new approach of CBA, which gives great importance to the concept of contextualization.
+It aims at forming a person inspired by creativity and autonomy, which are in the scope of foreign languages the ability to communicate (orally or in the written form) being the final goal of any language.

-B-Comparative Analysis :
+B-Comparative Analysis:

-To prove that the actual BAC exam is not designed on the basis of the new approach applied in teaching/learning English and still getting inspired by the previous approach of Objective Based Approach, a comparison between the actual BAC exam sample of 2012 and another belonging to the OBA era (2002) had been launched.
+To prove that the actual BAC exam is not designed based on the new approach applied in teaching/learning English and still getting inspired by the previous approach of Objective-Based Approach, a comparison between the actual BAC exam sample of 2012 and another belonging to the OBA era (2002) had been launched.

-The comparison has taken into consideration all the BAC exams aspects ; the BAC exam presentation and its construction that involves everything found in the BAC (the different parts of the exam, mark scale, content ; types of the activities, number of the activities in each part or section and the order of the activities).

-The result is they don't largely differentiate.
-In fact, there is a slight difference in the presentation of the BAC exam samples where in 2002 there was only one topic without a choice, which we find in the actual BAC exam.
+The comparison has taken into consideration all the BAC exams aspects; the BAC exam presentation and its construction that involves everything found in the BAC (the different parts of the exam, mark scale, content; types of the activities, number of the activities in each part or section and the order of the activities).
+The result is they do not largely differentiate.
+In fact, there is a slight difference in the presentation of the BAC exam samples whereas 2002 there was only one topic without a choice, which we find in the actual BAC exam.

-The construction of the BACCALAURIAT exam of 2002 was not well-organized especially the number of activities and their order in both the first part (2012) and the first two sections (2002).
+The construction of the BACCALAURIAT exam of 2002 was not well organized especially the number of activities and their order in both the first part (2012) and the first two sections (2002).
 How comes that the approach of teaching and learning had radically changed without any considerable change of testing in parallel.
-Therefore, there is an overlapping gap that should be filled in and taken into account in order to reach the ambitions underlined by the adopters of Competency Based Approach in Algeria.
+Therefore, an overlapping gap should be filled in and taken into account in order to reach the ambitions underlined by the adopters of the Competency-Based Approach in Algeria.

-Table 01: Similarities and differences between the two BACexam Samples' Contents
+Table 01: Similarities and differences between the two BAC exam Samples' Contents